isomerpages/imh-predict/_resources/About Depression.md

 <h4><strong>Depression is different for everyone</strong></h4>
-<p>People with depression may experience different set symptoms from one
+<p>Individuals with depression may experience a variety of symptoms that differ from person to person.
+They may also hold different perceptions towards the the illness,
-another.
-They may also hold different perceptions towards the the illness, as well as giving it a different meaning.
+as well as giving it a different meaning.
 Below is a video by the World Health Organization depicting one such representation.</p>
 <p></p>